20 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

 Photo Credit: Josh from Slim Palate

-Easy to make, this Keto salmon curry is very tasty and loaded with flavors.
-With the tanginess of lime and the spiciness of red pepper, it has a unique taste that will leaving you wanting more.
+This keto Indian recipe is really easy to make, very tasty and loaded with flavors.
+With the tanginess of lime and the spiciness of red pepper, it has a unique taste that will be leaving you wanting more.
+Salmon is, of course, a keto favorite too as it’s packed with healthy omega-3 fatty acids.

 – The Paleo Mom